Western New York: Major professional teams

 Western New York is represented by two major league sports teams: the Buffalo Bills of the NFL and the Buffalo Sabres of the NHL.
 The Bills play their home football games at Highmark Stadium, the largest sports stadium in all of New York State, located just south of the city of Buffalo in Orchard Park.
 The Bills are the only team to reach the Super Bowl in four consecutive seasons (1990–1993) in NFL history.

 The Buffalo Sabres also have a strong following in Western New York, and are consistently ranked among the highest-rated local TV hockey markets and the highest-rated markets for NBC/NBCSN regular season games.
 Primarily because of the strong regional interest in the team, in 2016 MSG Western New York was launched.
 The regional sports network is a sub-feed of the MSG Network, but is tilted towards Western New York sports and controlled by Pegula Sports and Entertainment.
-The Sabres reached the Stanley Cup Finals in 1975 and 1999.
+The Sabres reached the Stanley Cup Final in 1975 and 1999.
 The Toronto Maple Leafs and Ottawa Senators are the Sabres' biggest rivals.
 On January 1, 2008, the Sabres played the Pittsburgh Penguins in the inaugural Winter Classic at Ralph Wilson Stadium (now Highmark Stadium).
 This was the first ever regular-season NHL game held outdoors to be played in the United States.

 Rochester is the 10th largest metropolitan area in the United States to not include a major professional team.